-The Asian Conference on Literature and Librarianship 2016
+The Asian Conference on Literature, Librarianship & Archival Science 2016

 Art Center of Kobe, Kobe, Japan

 Thursday, April 7 - Sunday, April 10, 2016

 Publish before a global audience.
 Present in a supportive environment.
 Network and create new relationships.
 Hear the latest research.
 Experience Japan.
 Join a global academic community.

 This international and interdisciplinary conference will again bring together a range of academics and practitioners to discuss new directions of research and discovery in literature and librarianship.
 As with IAFOR’s other events, LibrAsia2016 will afford the opportunity for renewing old acquaintances, making new contacts, and networking across higher education and beyond.

 Once again the Asian Conference on Literature, Librarianship & Archival Science will again be held alongside The Asian Conference on Arts and Humanities.
 Registration for either conference will allow attendees to attend sessions in the other.

 The arts are ideally suited to reflect on justice.
 The various symbolic definitions of justice from the Fasces of ancient Rome to the status of the lady blindfolded and holding a set of scales puts an abstract ideal into a concrete and publicly recognizable form.